IntensiveCoLearning/ethereum-protocol/stevenchen.md

 # Steven

 Hi, my name is Steven, studying and working in data.
-Looking forward to learning a lot from https://epf.wiki/#/ and meet new amazing people.
+Looking forward to learning a lot from https://epf.wiki/#/ and meeting new amazing people.
 X/tele/ig: @im24steven

-## Notes
+# Notes

+## The Protocol: Data Structures

 ### 04/05

 Referencing: https://epf.wiki/#/wiki/protocol/data-structures?id=data-structures-in-ethereum

-#### Data Structures in ETH

 (Delving into the data structures of eth for a better understanding of building relational databases for eth transactions.)